 Well, the thing with these notifications is that they have become more intrusive and distractive than what would have been along the expected lines.
 Furthermore, in my case, I am getting these data breach warnings on my dummy Google account that I had created just for testing purposes.
 None of the accounts associated with that breach is of any security concern from my end.

-With that said, there does exist a method to stop these breached passwords from pop-up messages in Chrome.
-And in this guide, we will make you aware of just that, both on your PC as well as your smartphone.
+With that said, a method exists to stop these breached passwords from pop-up messages in Chrome.
+And in this guide, we will make you aware of that on your PC and smartphone.

-Initially, the only way of disabling this warning message was through Chrome’s experimental flag known as Password Leak Detection.
+Initially, the only way to disable this warning message was through Chrome’s experimental flag, Password Leak Detection.
 However, that remained only through the testing phase and was then removed.

-Here are the steps to stop chrome password compromised on PC:
+Here are the steps to stop chrome passwords from being compromised on PC:

 - Launch the Chrome browser on your machine.

-- Click on the situated at the top right and select Settings menu.
+- Click on More at the top right and select the Settings menu.

 - Switch to the Privacy and Security tab, and click on Security.